codegenresearch2/deply/README.md

 ```bash
 python -m unittest discover tests
 ```

-## Roadmap

-Deply is in its early stages, and we are actively working on expanding its features and usability.
-Here are some key priorities based on feedback from the community:

-### Planned Features

-- **Improved Configuration Options**:
-    - Support for alternative configuration formats.
-    - Consider embedding configurations directly into code (e.g., via decorators) for smaller projects.

-- **Baseline Configurations**:
-    - Provide ready-to-use examples for common frameworks, such as Django (MVC pattern), Flask, and generic Python projects.

-- **CI/CD Integration**:
-    - Simplify integration into CI pipelines to automatically enforce architectural rules on pull requests.
-    - Add features for generating clear and actionable violation reports in CI logs.

-- **Pytest Plugin**:
-    - Develop a Pytest plugin to integrate Deply’s functionality into test runs, providing immediate feedback during development.

-- **Visualization**:
-    - Create tools to generate graphical representations of architecture layers and dependency graphs.
-    - Highlight violations visually to make them easier to understand and fix.

-- **New Collectors**:
-    - Expand the types of collectors, including:
-        - Type annotation collectors (e.g., enforce rules based on type hints).
-        - Dynamic import collectors to analyze runtime imports.
-        - Enhanced support for tracking decorator-based dependencies.

-- **Better Documentation**:
-    - Add beginner-friendly guides to help new developers set up and use Deply effectively.
-    - Provide more real-world examples and explain architectural concepts in a straightforward way.

-### Long-Term Goals

-- **Plugin Ecosystem**:
-    - Provide an API for custom collectors and rules so users can extend Deply for their specific use cases.

-- **Performance Optimization**:
-    - Optimize performance for large codebases to ensure fast analysis even with complex configurations.

----

 Feel free to contribute to this roadmap or suggest features by opening an issue or submitting a pull request!
 Together, we can make Deply a powerful tool for the Python community. 😊